dportik/dadi_pipeline/README.md

 If you'd like to create a figure comparing the emprical SFS and model SFS for a demographic model (with residuals), please look in the [Plotting](https://github.com/dportik/dadi_pipeline/tree/master/Plotting) repository.

-The *dadi_Run_Optimizations.py* script and *Optimize_Functions.py* script must be in the same working directory to run properly.

 **Optimizations:**